The Origins of Flavor

 Many years later, some young designers seeking striking wallcoverings discovered Ted‘s greatness – just days before the designs and equipment were to be destroyed.
-Knowing what had to be done, these young designers headed west to save Teds legacy.
+Knowing what had to be done, they headed west to save Ted’s legacy.

 Relocated to the Bywater District of New Orleans, Flavor Paper continued to print using Ted’s traditional printing methods and vacuum table, but with greatly increased accuracy and detail.

-The Flavor Paper showroom is located on the second floor and offers clients a unique way to view wallpaper and experience the bespoke offerings that make Flavor Paper the best place to purchase fine wallpaper in the city of New York.
+The Flavor Paper showroom is located on the second floor and offers clients a unique way to view wallpaper and experience the bespoke offerings that make Flavor Paper so unique.
 We pour our heart and soul into making the best experience possible for the fans of Flavor and anyone interested in checking what is possible in the world of wallpaper should come check us out!

-Contact us in our Brooklyn, NY Flavor Lair to see samples of fine handscreened wallpaper designed in Ted‘s days or fresh from the next generation of Flavor Paper designers, visit us at the Lair!
+To see samples of fine handscreened wallpaper designed in Ted’s days or fresh Flavor from the next generation of Flavor Paper designers, visit us at the Lair!